smurfy/fahrplan/readme.txt

 - Add some way of unified config interface
 - Add parser select interface
 - Port other parsers to new event based system
-- Seperate harmattan code
 - Add Gui for fremantle and use the new interfaces
-- Add Desktop Test Interface (for testing the different backends only)

 Release ! :)